lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 ## Lightweight Transactions (LWT)

-Applications like banking or airline reservations require the operations to perform in sequence without any interruptions.
+Applications like banking or airline reservations require operations to be appear to be performed at a single, instantaneous, global time.
 This is [linearizable](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf) consistency, which is one of the strongest single-object consistency models.
 Cassandra provides linearizability via [lightweight transactions (LWT)](https://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0).

-LWTs are used for insert and update operations using *IF* clause:
+In the SQL-like [Cassandra Query Language](http://cassandra.apache.org/doc/latest/cql/), LWTs are used for `INSERT`, `UPDATE`, and `DELETE` operations that are conditioned on an `IF` or `IF NOT EXISTS` condition, such as:

 ```sql
 INSERT INTO account (transaction_date, customer_id, amount)